-- 4. Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 5.
+- 1. At least 51% of the UCITS fund's assets must be invested in equities of domestic and foreign issuers.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
 Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
-At least 51% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics, and/or the sustainable investment criteria.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 3.
+At least 60% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria.